benbrastmckie/VSCodium/README.md

 For instance, if there is something that you would like to change about VSCode, you can ask ChatGPT what you should include in `settings.json` in order to make that change.
 In case ChatGPT hallucinates, the false setting will not break anything, but rather will be dimmed with a warning that this setting does not exist.

-The following sections will include more specific information about setting up bibliographic support, using markdown, snippets, and pandoc.
+The following sections will include more specific information about setting up bibliographic support, using templates, snippets, markdown and pandoc.

 ## Zotero

+## Templates

+## Snippets

 ## Markdown

-## Snippets

 ## Pandoc